 In no time at all, hundreds of thousands of people have gathered on the fields.
-Elliot’s parents, Jewish-Russian immigrants Sonia (Imelda Staunton) and Jake (Henry Goodman), take some guff for using their motel as a ticketing station, but any mob or anti-Semitic threats are easily resolved—they’re a feisty old pair, plus they’ve got a transvestite volunteer security guard (Liev Schreiber) on their side.
-Elliot, meanwhile, announces in a press conference for the local paper that the concert is free; he was under the influence when he said it, but how were they going to check half-a-million tickets anyway?
-Still, Elliot’s parents have earned enough for a lifetime in ticket commissions; that doesn’t much matter to his money-grubbing mother, who refuses to let Elliot grow up.
+Elliot’s parents, Jewish-Russian immigrants Sonia (Imelda Staunton) and Jake (Henry Goodman), take some guff for using their motel as a ticketing station.
+Still, any mob or anti-Semitic threats are quickly resolved—they’re a feisty old pair, plus they’ve got a transitioned volunteer security guard (Liev Schreiber) on their side.
+Elliot, meanwhile, announces in a press conference for the local paper that the concert is free; he was under the influence when he said it, but how were they going to check half a million tickets anyway?
+Still, Elliot’s parents have earned enough for a lifetime in ticket commissions; that doesn’t much matter to his mother, who refuses to let Elliot grow up.

 Imagine how much more powerful a mosaic of characters would be, all achieving the same level of independence through their presence at Woodstock, and how much more gratifying that would be for the otherwise accomplished lineup of actors, who do little more than serve their purpose here.
-But aside from plenty of acid trips, freeing nudity, and mud sliding, Lee avoids the concert altogether, making the most universal aspect of a film about “3 Days of Peace & Music” (e.g. the music) almost completely nonexistent.
-Luckily, a restored version of Michael Wadleigh’s wonderful 225-minute documentary Woodstock from 1970 has just been released on DVD by Warner Bros., offering anyone interesting in what really happened the multi-perspective view Taking Woodstock doesn’t offer.
+But aside from plenty of acid trips, freeing nudity, and mud sliding, Lee avoids the concert altogether, making the universal aspect of a film about “3 Days of Peace & Music” (e.g., the music) almost entirely nonexistent.
+Luckily, a restored version of Michael Wadleigh’s excellent 225-minute documentary Woodstock from 1970 has just been released on DVD by Warner Bros., offering anyone interested in what really happened the multi-perspective view Taking Woodstock doesn’t offer.